coreyg142/MCLogInCounter/README.md

-A quick and dirty Python script to count the total number of logins of each user.
+A quick and dirty Python script to count the number of logins to a Minecraft server of each user.

 Reads from a directory consisting of console .log files.